ottohellwig/ottohellwig.github.io/_posts/2023-08-15-Creative-Pebble-Review.md

   alt: Creative Pebble Speakers
 ---

-After looking for budget speakers to alleviate my eardrums from being damaged by closed-back active noise cancelling (ANC) headphones, I stumbled upon the Creative Pebble while browsing Umart.
-So I decided to pick these $20 pair of speakers up and give my humble opinions in addition to testing them for myself.
+After looking for budget speakers to reduce the discomfort caused by my closed-back ANC headphones (Sony WH-1000XM4), I stumbled upon the Creative Pebble while browsing Umart.
+So I decided to pick these $20 pair of speakers up and give my opinions in addition to testing them for myself.
 So here's the rundown:

 ### Pros